kzar/davemail/README.md

 ## TODO

+- The tag to folder mapping seems to get messed up when you send an email from one of your accounts to another one of your accounts.
+It seems that "inbox" tag gets lost on the receiving end the second time mail is synced.
 - Figure out how to consider the address the original email was to when forwarding emails.
 Currently, the wrong alias is often used.
 - Figure out why forwarded messages sometimes get mangled.